superlinked/superlinked/docs/run-in-production/setup/index.md

 2. **Start the Superlinked server**: To start the server run the `python -m superlinked.server` command.

-By default, this will start the server on port 8080 (configurable via the `SERVER_PORT` environment variables) and expose the API endpoints for use.
+By default, this will start the server on port 8080 (configurable via the `SERVER_PORT` environment variable) and expose the API endpoints for use.
 You can verify the server is running by visiting http://localhost:8080/docs in your browser.

 ## Configuring and Customizing Your Application